tommyclark/monorepo-poc/lerna-repo-a/README.md

 # Lerna monorepo example

-This is an example monorepo that uses lerna.
+This is an example monorepo that utilises lerna.
 There are two packages in the repo: `workspace-a`, and `workspace-b`.
 Both packages start HTTP servers using `yarn serve`, each returning different responses.

 ## Local Testing